sammeyer2017/ThreaDNA/README.md

 - "ABC_s": dataset of basepair step deformations from (Pasi et al. NAR 2014) based on 1 microsecond molecular dynamics simulations.
 Sequence dependence: tetranucleotides.
 - "ABC_i": dataset of internal basepair deformations from (Pasi et al. NAR 2014) based on 1 microsecond molecular dynamics simulations.
 Sequence dependence: trinucleotides.
 Note: for historical reasons, the previous (50 ns) version of the "ABC" datasets can be used with "ABC_s_old" and "ABC_i_old".

+# Subprogram : add a new DNA-protein to the database
+Usage:
+threadna -a [-p PDBfile] [-r REF] prot_name input
+- prot_name: name of the protein in the database.
+When combining alternate structural models for the same proteins, mind to use the same name (including the case)
+- input: input of the DNA basepair/step coordinates in the complex: these can be given as (i) either a NDB ID (http://ndbserver.rutgers.edu) or (ii) a file containing the coarse-grained coordinates of the DNA within the complex, obtained from an analysis program/webserver (.out from 3DNA or the webserver http://w3dna.rutgers.edu, or .lis from Curves+) or (iii) the .pdb atomic coordinates of the protein-DNA complex if the software x3dna is installed on the computer and accessible in the path from the current directory.
+- PDBfile: PDB file corresponding to the coordinates given in input.
+This allows threaDNA to extract additional information on the deformation model, in particular the structure resolution.
+- REF: Position of the reference nucleotide in the structure (default = central nucleotide).
+This is useful when combining/comparing models where the protein binds different numbers of DNA bases: you should then set a reference to align the binding profiles, for instance the index of a basepair that contacts a given protein residue.
+Typically, for the nucleosome it is the dyad basepair.

+RECOMMENDATION FOR THE INPUT:
+- if you are analyzing a protein present in the NDB database, use the option (i) BUT CHECK THAT ALL BASEPAIRS ARE PRESENT IN THE LISTS on the server, as there are sometimes missing basepairs, which will result in errors or absurd deformation energies.
+This happens particularly in the case of extremely distorted DNA oligomers, where it can be difficult to properly define the base reference frames.
+- if you are analyzing a protein not present or corrupted on the NDB server, download the PDB file and let it run on the Web3DNA webserver to get the .out file.
+AGAIN, CHECK THAT ALL BASEPAIRS WERE PROPERLY ANALYZED AND ARE PRESENT IN THE LIST.
+- If it does not work or you want to include several structures, try installing Curves+ or contact the authors for help.

+# Subprograms : computations involving position-weight-matrices in combination with ThreaDNA

+## pwm.py for PWM calculations

+usage: pwm.py [-h] [-s SEQUENCE] [-e EPWM] [-p PPWM] [-f ENERGY_FACTOR]
+              [-o OUTPUT]

+optional arguments:
+  -h, --help            show this help message and exit -s SEQUENCE, --sequence SEQUENCE
+                        Input sequence file, for PWM or profile calculation -e EPWM, --epwm EPWM  Input position-weight-matrix file of energy: typically the file generated by ThreaDNA -p PPWM, --ppwm PPWM  Input position-weight-matrix file of probability: typically a classical PWM obtained from a sequence file, or a probability PWM computed from the ThreaDNA energy PWM
+  -f ENERGY_FACTOR, --energy_factor ENERGY_FACTOR
+                        Only used in combination with an energy PWM: gives the multiplicative factor from the used energy unit to k_B.T.
+Default 1.
+  -o OUTPUT, --output OUTPUT
+                        Output file (the extension should be chosen according to the desired operation)

+Modules that implements a series of operations on position weight-matrix files
+- either the classical ones or deformation energy/probability dinucleotide PWM.

+The computation and output depends on the type of input: sequence file, PWM file or both.
+- with sequence file only: computes the associated (mononucleotide) PWM
+- with energy PWM file only: computes the associated probability PWM, using the provided energy factor (default 1.) to transform the energies into k_B.T unit
+- with sequence file and ONE PWM file: computes the energy profile along the sequence(s) of the file.

+## plot_dinuc_pwm.py
+usage: plot_dinuc_pwm.py [-h] [-o OUTPUT] input

+Plot a mono/dinucleotide position weight-matrix in the style of ThreaDNA.
+For a dinucleotide PWM, it is recommended to plot the probability rather than the energy PWM.
+Output in pdf format.
+Execution requires the MatPlotLib library.

+positional arguments:
+  input                 Input PWM file in JASPAR format

+optional arguments:
+  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                        Output pdf file

 # Helper programs
 ## SeqMotifs